lirm/aeron-go/archive/README.md

 ## Release Notes

 ### 1.0b2
+ * Handle different archive clients using same channel/stream pairing
+ * Provide Subscription.IsConnected() and IsRecordingEventsConnected()
+ * Replace go-logging with zap to avoid reentrancy crashes in logging library
+ * Improve the logging by downgrading in severity and message tone some warning level messages
  * Fix a race condition looking up correlationIDs on ControlResponse
- * Handle different archive clients using same channel/stream pairing
  * Fix a return code error in StopRecordingById()
  * Fix unused argumentin StopRecording()
  * Cosmetic improvements for golint and staticcheck
- * Improve the logging by downgrading in severity and message some warning only messages
  * Make the Listeners used for async events be per archive client instead of global